Charliechen114514/CCIMXDesktop/README_EN.md

 - ⬇️ a quick setting channel for the drop-down menu (WIP: Add more functionalities like network status display)

-- 🗃️ Silky sliding card system ✨
+- 🗃️ Silky sliding card system

+- ✨The automatic reduction of brightness after a long period of no response and the brightness enhancement setting when clicking

 Currently registered built-in card types 📦: